pyTooling/pyTooling/doc/index.rst

 * :ref:`META/Abstract`

-  * Methods marked with :ref:`DECO/AbstractMethod` are abstract and need to be overwritten in a derived class. |br|
+  * :ref:`DECO/AbstractMethod`: Methods marked with :pycode:`@abstractmethod` are abstract and need to be overwritten in a derived class. |br|
     An *abstract method* might be called from the overwriting method.
-  * Methods marked with :ref:`DECO/MustOverride` are abstract and need to be overridden in a derived class. |br|
+  * :ref:`DECO/MustOverride`: Methods marked with :pycode:`@mustoverride` are abstract and need to be overridden in a derived class. |br|
     It's not allowed to call a *mustoverride method*.

 * :ref:`DECO/DataAccess`

-  * Methods with :ref:`DECO/readonly` decorator transform a method into a read-only property.
+  * :ref:`DECO/readonly`: Methods marked with :pycode:`@readonly` get transformed into a read-only property.
   * ⚠BROKEN⚠: Methods with :ref:`DECO/classproperty` decorator transform methods to class-properties.

 * :ref:`DECO/Documentation`